creasedigital/MusicQix-Website/README.md

 It is highly responsive for a decent user experience

 A little bit of jQuery was used to animate the scroll navigation

+A google map API functionality feature was used to showcase the business location